isomerpages/govtech-stp/pages/FAQ.md

 Travellers who encounter difficulties serving their SHNs at their declared SHN accommodation may refer to <a href="https://go.gov.sg/shnhotelneeds" target="_blank">this page</a> for more details, or contact the SafeTravel Enquiries helpline at 6812 5555 for assistance and advice.
 Do not leave your residence until you have received further instructions.

-#### 3. Am I exempted from SHN if I am aged 13 and above and certified to be medically ineligible for vaccination?
+#### 3. Am I exempted from SHN if I am aged 13 and above by year of birth (i.e. born in or before 2009) and certified to be medically ineligible for vaccination?

 No. Travellers 13 and above and are certified to be medically ineligible for vaccination, are considered non-fully vaccinated.
 They will therefore be issued with an SHN upon arrival into Singapore.
 For more details on the travel and health protocols accorded to non-fully vaccinated travellers, visit: <a href="/arriving/general-travel/non-fully-vaccinated" target="_blank">https://safetravel.ica.gov.sg/arriving/general-travel/non-fully-vaccinated</a>.